cafra/mem/sspku.md

     so I signed up for the Master of Engineering Management program at the School of Software & Microelectronics of Peking University.
     When my company's Vice President discovered this, he took the initiative to offer an official recommendation in the hopes that the skills I gain will improve my work performance and be of great value to the company in our goal of expanding into overseas markets.

+口语版本:
+Good morning everyone:
+    My name is Chen Zhen.
+I come from the city of Nanyang in Henan Province and graduated from Zhengzhou University of Light Industry in 2015, majoring in network engineering.
+After graduation, I have been working in server research and development.
+	Now I am the technical director and system architect of Cheetah Mobile.
+I lead the team that achieved product launch in 42 days, obtained a license from the Indonesian government in two months, adjusted product to achieve business profitability.
+    	In the management work, I recognized that management theory is lacking.
+This is why I come here to participate in the project.
 ```
 ### 公司介绍